Hawaiian Haystacks

 Hawaiian Haystack on a plate topped with green onion, cheese, rice noodles, green peppers, almond slices, tomatoes, celery, black olives, coconut, pineapple and mandarin oranges.

-Can Hawaiian Haystacks be vegetarian?
+Can I make Hawaiian Haystacks gluten-free?

 Hand picking up a portion of Hawaiian Haystack with a fork.

-Looking for Authentic Hawaiian Recipes?
+Authentic Hawaiian Recipes

 Constructed Hawaiian Haystack topped with green onion, cheese, rice noodles, green peppers, almond slices, tomatoes, celery, black olives, coconut, pineapple and mandarin oranges.